Paul J. Heald: Biography

 After college, Heald taught English at Florida A & M University, a historically African-American institution, and attended law school at the University of Chicago.
 He married Amasong Choir director Jill A. Crandall in 1984.
 After law school he clerked during the 1988-89 judicial term for the Honorable Frank M. Johnson, Jr., a well-known jurist portrayed by Martin Sheen in the 2014 movie Selma.
-He taught intellectual property law at the University of Georgia Law School from 1989-2011 and was the youngest professor there to ever have been granted an endowed chair, the Allen Post Professorship.
+He taught intellectual property law at the University of Georgia Law School from 1989 to 2011 and was the youngest professor there to ever have been granted an endowed chair, the Allen Post Professorship.

 Published works

 Fiction

 Heald has written four novels which constitute The Clarkeston Chronicles: Death in Eden (2014), Cotton (2016), Courting Death and Georgia Requiem (not yet scheduled for release).

 Non-fiction

 In The Atlantic, Rebecca Rosen featured Heald's best-known copyright research entitled: "The Hole in Our Collective Memory: How Copyright Made Mid-Century Books Vanish."
 The graph to the right summarizes his findings on the effect of copyright on the availability of a random sample of fiction and non-fiction titles on Amazon.